devlobaugh-lab/crate-tracker/README.md

 - User is only allowed to be logged into one device at a time (it will log you out of others)
 - Mobile-first responsive layout using TailwindCSS.
 - Dockerized for easy deployment.
+- Setup to be hosted on Firebase as well.

 ## Setup